To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Gosh.
 The world became very comical all of a sudden.

 I land in Toronto, Canada, and I am watching television and they are showing all these white-haired white men who lead various political parties.
-Their right-wing prime minister has just shut Parliament to avoid a vote of no confidence.
-The United States looks more progressive and multicultural than, gulp, Canada.

 And then the strange passive-aggressive war for Barack Obama’s soul arrives in Britain.
 It turns out Obama’s grandfather was tortured by the British for collaborating with the Mau Mau.

 If it had come out before the election, a strange little game would have begun, in which people would say: “Oh!
 Obama.
 I do not know why you are not standing there in black leather, whips, chains, African tattoos with a cat-o’-nine-tails and beating us.
 Beat us and say ‘kneel oppressor’.”

 And Obama would say, in an interview with Bob Mcintyre of The New York Times, who is convinced that Obama sees colonial prison guards whenever he sees a British man: “Well, Bob, I am really interested in energy policy, ‘cos, like I am a bit of a sober geek and I like the idea of fixing stuff, and reading books and stuff.”